chigc/stemmatology/README.md

 1. parse .xml, clean up text and save plaintext into .txt files
 2. starts a collatex collation and imports each .txt file as a witness.
 3. outputs the collation results as .csv
 The .csv can the by transformed into nexus files using https://github.com/jorisvanzundert/cx2tree/tree/main

+### Nexus Files
+Nexus files for experiments in PAUP and splitstree

+## Stemma Illustrations
+tbd